blwatkins/p5-typescript-template/README.md

 ----

-Copyright (C) 2024-2025 brittni and the polar bear LLC.
+Copyright &copy; 2024-2025 brittni and the polar bear LLC.